-The Board took into account management's discussion with respect to overall management fee and the fees of the Subadvisor, including the amount of the advisory fee retained by the Advisor after payment of the subadvisory fees, in each case in light of the services rendered for those amounts and the risks undertaken by the Advisor.
-The Board also noted that the Advisor pays the subadvisory fees, and that such fees are negotiated at arm's length with respect to the Subadvisor.
+The Board took into account management's discussion of the fund's expenses.
+The Board also took into account management's discussion with respect to the overall management fee and the fees of the Subadvisor, including the amount of the advisory fee retained by the Advisor after payment of the subadvisory fee, in each case in light of the services rendered for those amounts and the risks undertaken by the Advisor.
+The Board also noted that the Advisor pays the subadvisory fee, and that such fees are negotiated at arm's length with respect to the Subadvisor.
 In addition, the Board took into account that management had agreed to implement an overall fee waiver across the complex, including the fund, which is discussed further below.
 The Board also noted actions taken over the past several years to reduce the fund's operating expenses.
-The Board also noted that, in addition, the Advisor is currently waiving fees and/or reimbursing expenses with respect to the fund and that the fund has breakpoints in its contractual management fee schedule that reduces management fees as assets increase.
+The Board also noted that, in addition, the Advisor is currently waiving fees and/or reimbursing expenses with respect to the fund and that the fund has breakpoints in its contractual management fee schedule that reduce management fees as assets increase.
+The Board noted that the fund has a voluntary fee waiver and/or expense reimbursement, which reduces certain expenses of the fund.
 The Board reviewed information provided by the Advisor concerning the investment advisory fee charged by the Advisor or one of its advisory affiliates to other clients (including other funds in the John Hancock Fund Complex) having similar investment mandates, if any.
 The Board considered any differences between the Advisor's and Subadvisor's services to the fund and the services they provide to other comparable clients or funds.
 The Board concluded that the advisory fee paid with respect to the fund is reasonable in light of the nature, extent and quality of the services provided to the fund under the Advisory Agreement.

-Profitability/indirect benefits.
+Profitability/Fall out benefits.
 In considering the costs of the services to be provided and the profits to be realized by the Advisor and its affiliates from the Advisor's relationship with the Trust, the Board: